niveklabs/tfwriter/google-beta/r/google_compute_router_nat.md

 variable "drain_nat_ips" {
   description = "(optional) - A list of URLs of the IP resources to be drained.
 These IPs must be\nvalid static external IPs that have been assigned to the NAT." type        = set(string) default     = null
 }

+variable "enable_endpoint_independent_mapping" {
+  description = "(optional) - Specifies if endpoint independent mapping is enabled.
+This is enabled by default.
+For more information\nsee the [official documentation](https://cloud.google.com/nat/docs/overview#specs-rfcs)." type        = bool default     = null
+}